 Eating Out When Your Child Has Diabetes

-Eating out can be a treat for lots of families.
-Kids with type 1 or type 2 diabetes don't have to give up that treat — they just have to take some extra precautions and be sure to choose nutritious foods in reasonable portions.
-Whether they crave Mexican, Asian, or country-style cuisine, their tastes can be accommodated.
+Dining out can be a treat for families.
+Kids with type 1 or type 2 diabetes don't have to give up that treat — they just have to take some extra steps and be sure to choose healthy foods in reasonable portions.

 Kids with diabetes can eat just about anywhere.
 Most restaurants offer at least some nutritious foods — even fast-food places have a few healthy options.
-Many national chains even have standardized food content and portion sizes.
 Whenever possible, look for the nutrition facts on the menu or ask for them from your server so that you know what's in the food.

-Restaurants that serve a greater variety of healthier foods, like salads and vegetarian entrees, generally have more foods that fit the meal plan for people with diabetes.
-Certain types of restaurants — like buffets — may offer a lot of choices, but they tend to make it difficult to gauge the content of foods.
-It may also be more difficult to eat reasonable portion sizes at these restaurants.
+Restaurants that serve a good variety of healthy foods, like salads and vegetarian entrees, generally have more foods that fit the meal plan for people with diabetes.
+Buffet-style restaurants offer lots of choices, but it can be hard to tell the content of the foods or to stick to reasonable portion sizes.

-When choosing a restaurant, consider what your child wants to eat and which places offer the most suitable options.
+To choose a restaurant, consider what your child wants to eat and which places have good options.
 You don't have to find a place that serves "health food" — just the mix of proteins, fats, and carbohydrates that work with your child's meal plan.

-If certain restaurants don't offer many vegetable choices or only serve fried food covered in cheese, go to others.
+If a restaurant doesn't have many vegetable choices or only serves fried food covered in cheese, go to another.
 And don't hesitate to speak up — ask the owner or manager to start offering some healthier foods like salads and lean protein.
 Chances are, you're not the only one who wants them.
-A chef may also be willing to make a special meal to accommodate your child's needs.
-Many restaurants are used to doing this for people with other dietary restrictions, like vegetarians or people with food allergies.
+A chef may also be willing to make a special meal to meet your child's needs.
+Many restaurants are used to doing this for other customers with dietary restrictions, like vegetarian diners or people with food allergies.

-When you're looking for healthy dining ideas, check out menus online.
+When you're looking for healthy dining ideas, look at menus online before heading out.